Cosillow/Natalie-NES-media/README.md

 # Natalie-NES-media

-all images in /resources/img/photography will be dynamically displayed on the photography page
+in order to get all images in /resources/img/photography will be dynamically displayed on the photography page...

+open termianal in root directory and run...

+./photo.bat